Experienced Child Custody Law Attorney Serving Denton County, Lewisville, Frisco and all of North Texas

 One of the toughest times of my life… I hired Gregory to handle my child custody case.
 This was easily the toughest time of my life and I could not have made it through without Gregory and his staff’s help.
 Gregory was extremely helpful, knowledgeable and kept me informed throughout the whole case.
 Gregory did a great job at balancing therapist and attorney and I cannot thank him enough.

 Some of Our Other Practice Areas

-In addition to support modification, we also handle the following types of cases:
+In addition to support modification, our Denton Divorce Lawyers also handle the following types of cases: